Justus-Saringer/Compose-Swipeable-content/README.md

 With this you can easily create cards like you know it from different apps like Google Mail.
 Just swipe the card in the desired direction.
 Have fun, I hope I saved you some minutes of programming :)

-If you are useing Compose already you are good to go, otherwise add
+If you are using Compose already you are good to go, otherwise add

 **implementation 'androidx.compose.material:material:1.1.1'**